hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 .then(console.log)
 ```

 There is a way to make a script call at boot if you want to have telnet or other service started at boot.
-It uses a hack from libsl_system.so where there is a system(...) call using a String from config, string must be <=12 char, the system call is supposed to set set hostname of the device for storage sharing.
+It uses a hack from libsl_system.so where there is a `system(...)` call using a String from config, string must be <=12 char, the system call is supposed to set set hostname of the device for storage sharing.
-In the example below you would first creat a /data/up shell script and ensure it has execute rights (ex chmod 755)
+In the example below you would first creat a `/data/up` shell script and ensure it has execute rights (ex: `chmod 755`)
 ```
 #first we need to add the missing entry
 /usr/bin/cmld_client add InternetGatewayDevice.Services.StorageService.
 1